conan-io/docs/ci_tutorial/products_pipeline/full_pipeline.rst

 So far, this process has been almost identical to the previous section one, just with the difference of capturing and using a lockfile.
-Now, we will explain the "core" of the ``products`` pipeline: iterating the build-order and distributing the build, gathering the resulting built packages.
+Now, we will explain the "core" of the ``products`` pipeline: iterating the build-order and distributing the build, and gathering the resulting built packages.

-This would be some Python code that performs the iteration sequentially (a real CI system would distribute the builds to different agents in parallel):
+This would be an example of some Python code that performs the iteration sequentially (a real CI system would distribute the builds to different agents in parallel):

 .. code-block:: python